 A Dassault Falcon 20 jet owned by the National Research Council of Canada will be the first civil jet to fly on 100% biofuel meeting petroleum jet fuel specifications.
 Tests to date have typically used a 50-50 blend of biofuel and regular kerosene jet fuel.
 The ReadiJet fuel, derived from mustard oilseeds, is made by Applied Research Associates (ARA) and Chevron Lummus Global (CLG).
 The two companies announced the tests at the ILA Berlin Air Show, where they are exhibiting in the Alternative ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Falcon 20 To Fly On 100% Biofuel".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Falcon 20 To Fly On 100% Biofuel".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.